 SRTA shall engage the Sub-recipient and the Sub-recipient shall be responsible for the complete performance of the work described in Appendix A, including the grant-funded, local, and in-kind match work, in accordance with the budget constraints described in Appendix B as reflected in the adopted Overall Work Program.

-In accordance with Title 49, CFR, Part 18, Sections 18.36 and 37 and state laws and procedures, Sub-recipient contracts for work identified in attached Appendix A under “Consultant Work” are required to be competitively procured under the Sub-recipient’s established procurement policies.
+In accordance with Title 49, CFR, Part 18, Sections 18.36 and 37 and state laws and procedures, Sub-recipient contracts for work identified in attached Appendix A under “Consultant Work” are required to be competitively bid and awarded in accordance with Title 49, CFR, Part 18, Section 18.37 and consistent with Local Assistance Procedure Manual, Ch.
+10 or successors thereto.
 Sub-recipient must also include the respective SRTA project manager in selection processes for subcontracting work identified in Appendix A.

 The Sub-recipient Project Manager shall coordinate all work described in Appendix A with the SRTA Project Manager identified under each project listed in Appendix B. SRTA shall not be obligated to make payments to the Sub-recipient until the Sub-recipient Project Manager has carried out the responsibilities described herein and in compliance with Sections 6 through 8 of this AGREEMENT.